Questions in linear recurrence: From the $T\oplus T$-problem to lineability: Infinite-dimensional vector spaces in

 \item Given a Furstenberg family $\Fc$, the following is a natural open question: \begin{problem} Suppose that a linear dynamical system $(X,T)$ does not admit any dense $\Com_T$-orbit.
 Can every $N$-fold direct sum $(X^N,T_{(N)})$ be $\Fc$-recurrent? \end{problem}

 \item The assumptions of Proposition~\ref{Pro:dense.lineability} imply those of Proposition~\ref{Pro:prod-F-recurrence}.
 Conversely: \begin{problem} Let $\Fc$ be a Furstenberg family.
 Can an $\Fc$-recurrent linear system $(X,T)$ admit dense $\Com_T$-orbits but fulfill that $\Fc\Rec(T) \cap \{ x \in X : \cl{\Com_T(x)} = X \} = \varnothing$? \end{problem} This seems to be a tough question since the commutator of an operator is usually difficult to describe.
 If instead of dense $\Com_T$-orbits we just consider the set of {\em hypercyclic} vectors, then the answer is yes: Menet constructed a {\em chaotic} (and hence with dense periodic vectors) operator $T$, which is not $\Uc$-frequently hypercyclic (see \cite{Menet2017}), i.e. \begin{enumerate}[--] \item {\em Such an operator $T$ fulfills the assumptions of Proposition~\ref{Pro:prod-F-recurrence} for every Furstenberg family $\Fc$ satisfying that $\Delta^* \subset \Fc \subset \Dsup$, but we have that $\Fc\Rec(T) \cap \HC(T) = \varnothing$ so that $T$ has no vector which is $\Fc$-recurrent and hypercyclic at the same time}. \end{enumerate} Considering now the set of {\em cyclic} vectors (instead of dense $\Com_T$-orbits or hypercyclic vectors), Corollary~\ref{Cor:Rec+Cyc} and Proposition~\ref{Pro:dense.lineability} imply that: \begin{enumerate}[--] \item {\em If $(X,T)$ is a recurrent and cyclic linear dynamical system, then the set $\Rec(T_{(N)})$ is dense lineable for every $N \in \NN$}. \end{enumerate} In general we cannot change $\Rec(T_{(N)})$ into $\Fc\Rec(T_{(N)})$ unless we could ensure that $\Fc\Rec(T)$ is a co-meager set.
 This is the case for $\AP$-recurrence (see \cite{KwiLiOpYe2017,CarMur2022_MS}): \begin{enumerate}[--] \item {\em If $(X,T)$ is an $\AP$-recurrent (i.e.\ multiple recurrent) and cyclic linear dynamical system, then the set $\AP\Rec(T_{(N)})$ is dense lineable for every $N \in \NN$}. \end{enumerate} In \cite[Example~2.4]{BoGrLoPe2022} it is exhibited a $\BDsup$-recurrent (i.e.\ reiteratively recurrent) operator $T$ for which the set $\BDsup\Rec(T)=\RRec(T)$ is meager.
-Such an operator $T$ is not cyclic, and in view of \cite[Theorem~2.1]{BoGrLoPe2022} (result which states that: {\em the set of $\BDsup$-recurrent vectors is co-meager for every $\BDsup$-recurrent and hypercyclic operator}) the following is a natural open question: \begin{problem} Let $(X,T)$ be a $\BDsup$-recurrent (i.e.\ reiteratively recurrent) and cyclic linear dynamical system.
+Such an operator $T$ is not cyclic, and in view of \cite[Theorem~2.1]{BoGrLoPe2022} (result which states that: {\em the set of $\BDsup$-recurrent vectors is co-meager for every $\BDsup$-recurrent and hypercyclic operator}) we ask: \begin{problem}\footnote{This problem has recently been solved in the negative; see \cite{LoMe2024_JMAA}.} Let $(X,T)$ be a $\BDsup$-recurrent (i.e.\ reiteratively recurrent) and cyclic linear dynamical system.
 Is $\RRec(T)$ a co-meager set? \end{problem} \end{enumerate} \end{remark}